lucapette/web/main/content/writing/multiple-files-upload-with-carrierwave-and-nested_form.md

 end
 {{< / highlight >}}

-Pratically, a carrierwave uploader is a class that handles a certain type of uploading in your model.
+Practically, a carrierwave uploader is a class that handles a certain type of uploading in your model.
 You just need to _mount_ the uploader of a string field of your model.
 This is a very good design decision because it gives you a lot of flexibility, for example, when you want to share the same uploading features between two models.

 Now, we are ready to add the nested feature to the article form.
 So let's proceed in the following order: